Salty-Sailor/SteamGameNetworkingSocketsWrapper/README.md

 # SteamGameNetworkingSocketsWrapper
 ## What it is
-A C# Wrapper of the SteamGameNetworkingSockets(https://github.com/ValveSoftware/GameNetworkingSockets),now only support on MacOS.
+A C# Wrapper of the SteamGameNetworkingSockets(https://github.com/ValveSoftware/GameNetworkingSockets) ,now only support on MacOS.
 However I have done some changes in the SteamGameNetworkingSockets lib so that I can use the wrapper more easily and conveniently.
 I have forked the lib from the source repo of ValveSoftware, so you can track my SteamGameNetworkingSockets lib in https://github.com/Salty-Sailor/GameNetworkingSockets

 ## How it works